 07 February 2017 by Anna Staford

 Elephants are unique and incredible creatures.
-Most of us at some point may have dreamt of riding one of these majestic animals and if you are lucky enough to have ever had a close encounter with an elephant, you will know that these mighty beasts are in a class of their own.
+Most of us at some point may have dreamt of elephant riding and if you are lucky enough to have ever had a close encounter with an elephant, you will know that these mighty beasts are in a class of their own.

 In many countries like Cambodia, Laos, India, Indonesia, Sri Lanka and Thailand, elephants have been used to work for centuries.
 The “mahout” (elephant riders/carers) culture is deeply rooted and in certain families, having an elephant is a family tradition going back generations.
 Of course the elephant needs to eat, and the owners need money to feed them.